philc/book-notes/psychology/reinforcements - heidi grant.md

 ## We assume others will say no (chap 2)

-* In summary: it's actually difficulty for people to say no to to our request for help.
+* In summary: it's actually difficult for people to say no to our request for help.
 * Why do we underestimate how likely people are to do favors?
   * There's a lot of psychological, interpersonal pressure for people to say yes.
 If they like you, it will hurt them to say no. And they don't want to let you down.